Open Circle

 Program description

 Open Circle, offered by the Wellesley Center for Women, provides a lesson-based approach to SEL.
 It includes programming for grades K-5 and demonstrates evidence of effectiveness at grade 4.
-The first “Home Link” letter to families and all vocabulary terms are translated into 8 different languages (Chinese, Cape Verde Creole, Spanish, Haitian Creole, Somali, Portuguese, Vietnamese).
+The first “Home Link” letter to families and all vocabulary terms are translated into eight different languages (Chinese, Cape Verde Creole, Spanish, Haitian Creole, Somali, Portuguese, Vietnamese).
 All other family letters and mini skill posters are translated into Spanish.

 Strategies supporting educational equity